Jack Deveraux: Casting

 Mark Valley portrayed the role of Jack from 1994 to 1997.

 At the character's inception in 1987, the role was played by Joseph Adams from April 10 to July 17, by James Acheson from July 21 to October 26, and by Matthew Ashford from October 30 onward.
 Ashford went on to play the role through October 29, 1993, reappearing from February 5, 2001, to October 27, 2003, and June 22, 2004, until September 21, 2006, with a guest appearance on April 2–4, 2007, and again from September 23, 2011, until August 15, 2012.
 Ashford later took a brief absence from the series from October 2003 to June 2004 where he would appear as a special guest star on One Life to Live.

 Ashford was nominated for an Emmy for Outstanding Supporting Actor in 2012.
 During Ashford's absence, the role of Jack was played by Mark Valley from October 28, 1994, until September 26, 1997, and by Steve Wilder from September 26, 1997, through June 5, 1998.

 On November 30, 2015, it was announced that Ashford would briefly return to the soap; he appeared on May 24, 2016.
 Ashford also briefly appeared on June 20, 2016, August 5, 2016, and August 23, 2016.
 He made another on-off appearance on December 21, 2017.
 Ashford returned full-time at the conclusion of the December 28, 2018, episode.

-In December 2020, it was announced Jon Lindstrom—the real-life spouse of Cady McClain—would step-in as Ashford's body double for scenes between Jack and McClain's Jennifer.
-He aired on December 30 of that year.
+On December 30, 2020, Jon Lindstrom stepped in as Ashford's body double for scenes with Cady McClain's Jennifer.
+At the time, Lindstrom was married to McClain in real life.

 Characterization

-Charming, manipulative, heroic, clever, selfish, arrogant and self-loathing all at the same time, antihero Jack Deveraux is one half of Jack and Jennifer, one of Days of our Lives most popular supercouples.
-Although he entered the story as an outright villain wedging himself violently in between another popular supercouple, Steve Johnson and Kayla Brady, Jack eventually grew to establish himself as a core main character in the Days mythos through his passion, outrageous sense of humor, redemption, and undying love for heroine Jennifer Horton.
+Jack Deveraux, one half of Jack and Jennifer, is an anti-hero who can be both charming and manipulative.
+He entered the story as a villain who wedged himself between another supercouple, Steve Johnson and Kayla Brady.
+Jack later became a core main character in the Days mythos through his passion, sense of humor, redemption, and love for heroine Jennifer Horton.

-The character has been a frequent winner of Soap Opera Digest Awards, including Outstanding Villain, multiple wins for Best Love Story (with Jennifer), Best Wedding (also with Jennifer) and Outstanding Comic Performance.
-Ashford was nominated for an Emmy for Outstanding Supporting Actor in 2012.
+The character has been a frequent winner of Soap Opera Digest Awards including Outstanding Villain, Outstanding Comic Performance, and multiple wins with Jennifer: Best Love Story, Outstanding Supercouple, and Best Wedding.
+Ashford was also nominated for an Emmy for Outstanding Supporting Actor in 2012.